BJP terms its win in Daman local body polls a result of good governance | Politics

 - India

-The BJP on Saturday hailed its win in the local body elections in Daman, Diu, and Dadra and Nagar Haveli, terming it a victory of its good governance while asserting that the results indicate people's increasing faith in the party.
+The BJP on Saturday hailed its win in the local body elections in Daman, Diu, and Dadra and Nagar Haveli, terming it a victory of its good governance, while asserting the results indicate people's increasing faith in the party.

 The BJP swept the local body polls across Daman, Diu, and Dadra & Nagar Haveli.